 effluent treatment & green energy generation

-Since it began operations in 1988, the Whitecourt pulp has mill relied on an aerobic treatment system to clean its liquid effluent prior to discharge to the Athabasca River.
-The system has performed exceptionally well, despite challenges posed by climate, frequent grade changes and climbing production rates.
-In recent years, the mill has been investigating opportunities to convert waste streams into green energy for mill use.
-In 2013, the mill initiated the Bioenergy Effluent Project (BEP).
-Under the BEP, we are implementing an anaerobic pre-treatment stage that will use innovative anaerobic hybrid digester technology to generate biogas from organics in mill effluent, then use the biogas to generate power.
-Starting in 2017, the new two-stage system will not only generate renewable energy and reduce reliance on fossil fuels, it will also significantly cut greenhouse gas emissions, lower water intake, improve the quality of effluent discharges and decrease operating costs, reducing our environmental footprint while making us more competitive in global markets.
+When it started operation in 1988, the Whitecourt pulp mill relied on an aerobic treatment system to clean its liquid effluent prior to discharge to the Athabasca River.
+The system performed exceptionally well, despite challenges posed by climate, frequent grade changes and climbing production rates.
+In 2013, the mill began looking at ways to convert waste streams to energy and initiated the Bioenergy Effluent Project (BEP).
+The project involved installation of an anaerobic pre-treatment stage that uses innovative anaerobic hybrid digester technology to generate biogas from organics in mill effluent.
+Once cleaned, the biogas is used to generate power and heat for mill use.
+The new two-stage system not only generates renewable energy and reduces reliance on fossil fuels, but it also significantly cuts greenhouse gas emissions, lowers water intake, improves the quality of effluent discharges, and decreases operating costs, reducing our environmental footprint while making us more competitive in global markets.

 Converting waste to energy